syn-4ck/fafnir-sec/README.md

-# Huchi
+# Fafnir

-## What is Huchi?
+## What is Fafnir?

-**Huchi** is an open-source tool that allows for the complete automation of launching different security tools against an application's code to identify potential vulnerabilities.
+**Fafnir** is an open-source tool that allows for the complete automation of launching different security tools against an application's code to identify potential vulnerabilities.

-Huchi is the goddess of fire in Japanese mythology and is associated with home protection and fire safety.
+> Fafnir was a dwarf-like creature in Norse mythology, who transformed himself into a terrifying dragon to protect his treasure.
+[More about his history](https://vikingr.org/other-beings/fafnir)

 ## Security tools integrated